-Power read in football is a new play that is based on the spread offense.
+Power read in football is a new play based on the power run play.
 Offensive coordinators are using power read with their quarterback and their running backs in wildcat packages.
 What is power read, and why do teams run it?

 Power read is an offensive run play.
 The quarterback reads the defensive end, and the offensive line blocks power.
 If the defensive end moves toward the quarterback, he will hand the ball off.
-If the defensive end moves toward the running back, the quarterback will keep the ball.
+The quarterback will keep the ball if the defensive end moves toward the running back.

 To install power read, you must be ok with your quarterback taking a hit.
 Most teams who run power read will have their quarterback as a primary runner.
 This allows teams to put the defense in conflict on the perimeter.